forwardemail/custom-fonts-in-emails/Readme.md

 You can now use any font in your emails &ndash; without having to use art software like Photoshop or Sketch!

 It supports system-wide fonts out of the box, but you can pass a file path if you wish to use a custom non-standard font.
+You can also customize its kerning, anchor, color/fill, stroke, font size (even in points if needed), add custom attributes to the HTML tag, and more!
+See [Usage](#usage) below for its full API reference and documentation.

 Of course you'll need to expose `customFont` to your email templates as a local variable, which is easy.